mkrzyzanska/TwitterArchaeology/README.md

 ## Bayesian model:

-The Zero-Inflated model which inlcudes threat, sentiment topcis, and user categories as variables was constructed in stan ([model ZImultiCertTSFTU](stan/ZImultiCertTSFTU.stan) and [run on the collected data](R/Bayesian_model.R).
-Subsequently, the model results were analysed and plotted [here](Notebooks/Bayesian_model.ipynb), and the model itself is available [here](outputs/BayesianModels/m.ZImultiCertTSFTU.rds).
-Additionally, a model which excludes the threat levels and predicts a positive relationship with sentiment is availabe under name [ZIFSTU_multilevel](outputs/BayesianModels/ZIFSTU_multilevel.rds) (see also associated files in the [outputs](outputs/BayesianModels) folder.# TwitterArchaeology
+The Zero-Inflated model which inlcudes threat, sentiment topcis, and topics and user categories as variables was constructed in stan ([model ZImultiCertTSFTU](stan/m.archaeology.stan) and [run on the collected data](R/Bayesian_model.R).
+Subsequently, the model results were analysed and plotted [here](Notebooks/Bayesian_model.ipynb), and the model itself is available [here](outputs/BayesianModels/m.archaeology.rds).
+Additionally, a model which includes additional variables with associated files is available in [extra_variables](extra_variables) folder.